-for Christmas i was given Marcel Proust’s “In Search of Lost Time” vol.1 and i put it in my hand luggage for my 2 week trip back to Portugal. it was a trip planned to work on a book as well as to recover from the many stresses i had been through in the last few years.
-During the trip i always carried the book with me but i never read it. instead, the idea given by its title influenced my thoughts as i briefly returned to the country of my birth.
+For Christmas i was given Marcel Proust’s “In Search of Lost Time” vol.1 and I stored it in my hand luggage for my 2 week trip back to Portugal.
+It was a trip planned to work on a book as well as to recover from the many stresses I had been through in the last few years.
+During the trip i always carried the book with me but I never read it.
+Instead, the idea given by its title influenced my thoughts as I briefly returned to the country of my birth.

-only the trees remain the same, always, and when i think of which part of me still belongs there, i think about the trees which like me hold on the that ground with their roots
+Only the trees remain the same, always, and when i think of which part of me still belongs there, I think about the trees which like me hold on to that ground with their roots.

-i hang on to unimportant moments; i see those as the most relevant to retain a memory, a sense of routine in a place as an antidote to building the myth. during the journey back home where I now live, the landscape is always emptier, less magical. i spend most of it sleeping, with a sense of defeat as though i am being forced back into a less interesting life: to go back to what i know.
+I hold on to unimportant moments; I see those as the most relevant to retain a memory, a sense of routine in a place as an antidote to building the myth.
+During the journey back home where I now live, the landscape is always emptier, less magical.
+I spend most of it sleeping, with a sense of defeat as though I am being forced back into a less interesting life: to go back to what i know.